Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Results

 \subsubsection{Cell fate decisions in the developing lung}

-Displaying a variety of specialized cell types, the lung provides a rich system for studying cell fate decisions.
-Different transitions between these types are possible in homeostasis, injury, and transplant \cite{alysandratos2021epithelial}.
-In murine embryonic development, cells in the foregut specify into lung epithelium around 9 days post-coitum (dpc) \cite{Hawkins_Rankin_Kotton_Zorn_2016}.
+With a variety of specialized cell types, the lung provides a rich system for studying cell fate decisions.
+Different transitions between these types have been established in homeostasis, injury, and transplant \cite{alysandratos2021epithelial}.
+In this section, we explore the case of alveolar maturation in murine development.
+In the mouse, cells in the foregut specify into lung epithelial cells around 9 days post-coitum (dpc) \cite{Hawkins_Rankin_Kotton_Zorn_2016}.
 The alveoli, where gas is exchanged between the organism and the environment, appear around 16.5-18.5 dpc.
-Eventually these cells become alveolar type 1 (AT1) and alveolar type 2 (AT2) cells.
-The lung continues to remodel and develop even after birth, as the newborn animal begins to breath air \cite{zepp2021genomic}.
+Eventually, these cells differentiate into the two fates necessary for proper alveolar function: alveolar type 1 (AT1) and alveolar type 2 (AT2) cells.
+The lung continues to remodel and develop even after birth as the newborn animal begins to breathe \cite{zepp2021genomic}.